ashkulz/NppFTP/index.md

 layout: default
 ---

+## Download

+You can install it via the "Plugin Manager".
+In case the latest version is not available via the Plugin Manager, you can download it from [SourceForge](http://sourceforge.net/projects/nppftp/files/latest/download).

 ## Usage

 To start using the plugin, use the **Show NppFTP Window** option from the plugins menu, or use the Notepad++ toolbar button.
 To find some information about the plugin, use the **About NppFTP** option from the menu.
 There is a button there for a link to the NppFTP site.